Serverless Application & Infrastructure Lifecycle Management using Terraform and friends!

 AWS CodeDeploy is a service that automates application deployments to a variety of compute services including Amazon EC2, AWS Lambda, and instances running on-premises.

-AWS AppConfig, a capability of AWS Systems Manager, to create, manage, and quickly deploy application configurations.
+AppConfig, a capability of AWS Systems Manager, to create, manage, and quickly deploy application configurations.